Organizations across industries are looking at adjustments that may affect their employee benefits in the coming year.

 The ACA mandates certain employer-sponsored coverage responsibilities and benefits that depend on the structure and size — i.e., the number of full-time employees and full-time equivalents — of the business.

-The second provision means you also have to send annual reports to the IRS about the health care coverage you offered if any — and send a statement to employees with the same information that you provided to the IRS.
+- Employer information reporting for offers of minimum essential coverage.
+This provision means you also have to send annual reports to the IRS about the health care coverage you offered if any — and send a statement to employees with the same information that you provided to the IRS.

 The Different Types of ACA Penalties